 In the Ashtanga primary series, kurmasana and supta kurmasana are often considered the “peak” of the arc of postures in this sequence.
-Kurmasana and supta kurmasana are generally done as a pair.
+We usually do kurmasana and supta kurmasana as a pair.
 If we are thinking about one of the main intentions of primary series as opening the muscles around the hips and lengthening the back side of the body, then kurmasana and supta kurmasana are a pretty good test of how we’re doing because they require depth in both of these actions.
 Let’s take a look at what’s happening in kurmasana and supta kurmasana.

 Kurmasana is essentially a very deep forward bend.
 We are flexing at the hip joint to bring our torso, not just to our legs, but through our legs!
 This is basically our end of possible range of motion for flexion at the hip joint.
 In essence, the hamstrings will be the primary muscular restriction to getting our torso through our legs.
 If we build on kurmasana to do supta kurmasana, then we are adding external rotation at both hip joints to our deep flexion at the hips, to cross our legs in front of or behind our head in the full expression of the posture.
 This movement requires both the deep gluteal muscles (gluteus minimus and medius), as well as the deep six lateral rotators, to be open enough to allow the depth of rotation required, especially if we are talking about putting our legs behind our head.

 If we are reaching around to bind our hands behind our back in supta kurmasana, then we are internally rotating at both shoulder joints to bring our hands behind our back.
 In addition, the shoulder blades move in downward rotation, and then the clavicles have to accommodate the bones of the shoulder girdle as they move.
 The tighter the muscles of the shoulder girdle are, especially the rotator cuff muscles, the more compensation the clavicle will have to do.